 The admin can navigate to WooCommerce Point Of Sale > Settings.
 Now to configure the settings for General Settings, Customer Settings and POS Mass Assign tabs, as shown in the image below.

 The admin needs to navigate WooCommerce Point Of Sale > Settings > General Settings, so as to set the configurations details under the General tab.

-- POS Heading Login will be visible to the sales agent while logging the POS system.
+POS Heading Login: It will be visible to the sales agent while logging in to the POS system.

-- POS Footer Text 1st line and 2nd line– The admin can mention the footer text of the invoice receipt.
+POS Footer Text 1st line and 2nd line– The admin can add the footer text of the invoice receipt.

-- Brand name for footer section– For the branding purpose admin can mention the name of the organization here.
-Which is visible in the footer section of the login page of POS.
+Brand name for footer section– The admin can mention the name of the organization for branding purposes that is visible in the footer section of the login page of POS.

-- Select Inventory Type- The admin can select among distributed and centralized inventory.
+Select Inventory Type- The admin can select amongst master stock and centralized inventories.

-- Default Product Status for Outlet- The admin can make the product enable or disable by default.
+Default Product Status for Outlet- The admin can set enable or disable as the default product status.
 This will allow reflection of the status as the admin adds products to the POS systems.

-- Enable Unit Price Feature- The admin can enable this field to allow selling of the product according to the weight in the outlet if the product is having weight.
+Enable Unit Price Feature- The admin set this field as enable, to allow selling of the product according to the weight (if the product is having weight) in the outlet.

-- Enable Mails at POS end- Enabling this field will allow admin and customer to receive mail when a customer places orders.
+Enable Mails at POS end- On enabling this field, both the admin and customer will receive mails as the customer places orders.

-- Type of Orders at POS End- Setting this field offline will allow quick processing of orders.
-The admin can make select online to auto-sync the orders.
+Type of Orders at POS End- Setting this field as Offline will allow quick processing of orders.
+The admin can later choose this as Online to auto-sync the orders.

 Web App Settings

-- Theme and Background color of the application.
+- Theme and Background color: The admin can even set the theme and background color of the application.

-Under Customer Settings, the admin can add the POS Wizard of the default customer as shown in the image below.
+Under Customer Settings, the admin can add the default customer as shown in the image below.